NinkaXaqaAh/1C_Fitness-Club/README.md

 In the "Memberships and Visits" document, you can:
 - Select a client
 - Add memberships via the tabular section

-### Membership Types (with automatic price insertion):
-- Annual — 16,250
-- Monthly — 2,250
-- Weekly — 650
-- Single Visit — 250

 *Price is filled in automatically upon selection.*